-Our practice specializes in neuropsychological and forensic evaluations.
+Our practice specializes in forensic and neuropsychological evaluations.
 We opened our doors in 2015 with the vision to change the landscape of forensic mental health service delivery.
-We approach our evaluation services by working collaboratively with our clients while embodying care, responsiveness, and excellence.
-In our evaluations, we examine links between the brain and behavior.
+Our team embodies the values of responsiveness and excellence in all we do, from the first phone call to the final work product.
+We approach our forensic evaluation services by applying evidence-based psychological science to help inform legal decision-makers and the trier of fact on issues related to the risk of violence, sentencing and disposition of juvenile and adult offenders, criminal responsibility, and competency.
+In our clinical neuropsychological evaluations, we examine links between the brain and behavior.
 The understanding of how you think, act, and how the brain works is what we use to diagnose a brain disorder.
-We will assess how problems with the brain may relate to problems at home, school, work, or with the law.
+Our police and public safety evaluations examine the links between potential mental health conditions and employment.
+We have a skilled team of psychologists who can assess how problems with the brain may relate to problems at home, school, work, or with the law.

 Vision